SakshamSancheti/SakshamSancheti/README.md

 ---

 ## 📘 What I’m exploring now
-- Unsteady aerodynamics
+-Aerospace manufacturing and prototyping
-- Airfoil optimization
+-Aerospace aerodynamics and CFD
-- OpenFOAM case automation
+-Airfoil design and optimization
-- CFD post-processing workflows
+-Propulsion and aircraft systems
-- Fused Deposition Modelling (FDM) based 3D printing
+-FDM-based 3D printing and design for manufacturing

 ---